openstack/neutron/doc/source/admin/config-qos.rst

     (1) Since Newton
     (2) Since Stein
+    (3) Open vSwitch minimum bandwidth support is only implemented for egress direction and only for networks without tunneled traffic (only VLAN and flat network types).

 .. table:: **Neutron backends, supported directions and enforcement types for Minimum Packet Rate rule**